littlebee/react-datum/src/datums/collectionPicker/collectionPicker.md

 You can provide custom rendering via the the `optionComponent`, `valueComponent` and `displayComponent` props.

 The optionComponent and valueComponent are passed throught to [react-select](http://jedwatson.github.io/react-select/).
 For optionComponent, you are required to handle and pass events back through the props given.
 Providing a custom option render, is a little longish, but value display is easy.
-The GravatarOption and GravatarValue components below were taken directly from the [CustomComponents example](https://github.com/JedWatson/react-select/blob/master/examples/src/components/CustomComponents.js)
+The GravatarOption and GravatarValue components below were taken directly from the  [react-select CustomComponents example](https://github.com/JedWatson/react-select/blob/master/examples/src/components/CustomComponents.js)

 To provide a custom option (suggestion) display: